 The silo mentality in an organization is when departments and teams work in isolation and do not share information, hampering collaboration and increasing the risk of project failure.

-Silo mentality is usually a result of management structures that do not encourage teamwork and communication between teams, leading to ineffective decision-making and increased costs.
+Silo mentality is usually a result of management style that do not encourage team building and transparent communication between teams, leading to ineffective decision-making and increased costs.

 Also Read: COB vs EOD

 How to Fix Silo Mentality & Encourage Team Oriented Mindset ?